All Episodes

 What's the movie that's like, hmm, I should bury myself alive.

-I'm inspired by this.
+I'm inspired by that.

 It added that record attempts related to being buried alive are not authorized, monitored, or adjudicated by Guinness World Records.